Did you know that the best putters for beginners can save you 7-9 shots per round?

 Putting in golf CAN be fun, but most of the time it requires a lot of hard work and IMMENSE patience.

-We often get this question...
+At Honest Golfers, we often get this question...

 Is there a quicker way to get better at putting?